chriskacerguis/hamqrzdb/README.md

 ```

 Note:
-- On first run, if no database exists at DB_PATH, the API will create an empty SQLite database with the required schema automatically.
+- The API starts even if the database at DB_PATH doesn't exist yet.
+It will periodically attempt to connect in the background and become healthy as soon as the DB appears.
+- To create/populate the database, run the `hamqrzdb-process` tool (locally or inside the container) and point it at DB_PATH.
-- If you're using Docker Compose with a read-only bind mount for the database file (e.g., `./hamqrzdb.sqlite:/data/hamqrzdb.sqlite:ro`), ensure the file exists first or remove the `:ro` for the initial bootstrap so the API can create it.
+- If you use a read-only bind mount for the DB file (e.g., `./hamqrzdb.sqlite:/data/hamqrzdb.sqlite:ro`), ensure the file exists first or perform the initial build without `:ro`.

+Health behavior:
+- `/health` returns `{status: "unhealthy"}` until the API can connect to the database (file present and readable).
+- After the DB is created and populated, the API will auto-connect within ~5 seconds and `/health` returns `{status: "healthy"}`.

 ### Database Statistics